SadiqDev-stack/Snet/README.md

 ## ⭐ Final Note

 This project reflects a strong backend architecture with real-world scalability in mind.
 If you're exploring real-time systems, caching strategies, and production-ready Node.js apps — this is a solid reference.

----

-🔥 Keep building.
-This is the kind of project that actually gets attention.